How long will it take to finish?

 What courses do I need to take?

-Each program has specific requirements regarding number and type of courses.
-At least five grad courses and six registrations of thesis research for the MSc and PhD programs.
-Please see the Mechanical Engineering and Engineering Management program manual for details.
+Each program has specific requirements regarding the number and type of courses.
+Please see the Mechanical Engineering Program Manual for details.

 What is the difference between 500, 600, and 700 Graduate courses?